mui/mui-x/docs/data/data-grid/server-side-data/index.md

 />
 ```

-### Caching
+#### Caching

 The data grid will cache the data it receives from the server.
 This means that if the user navigates to a page that has already been fetched, the grid will not call the `getRows` function again.
 This is to avoid unnecessary calls to the server.

-By default, the data grid will use the tanstack react-query library to cache the data.
-A `QueryClient` is created internally and used with the data source.
-You can also pass your own instance of `QueryClient` in order to have access to the cached data outside the data grid.
+By default, the data grid will use the tanstack query library to cache the data.
+A `QueryClient` will be created internally and used with the data source.
+You can also pass your own instance of `QueryClient` with a optional custom configuration and use it to play with the cached data.
 You can also use this client to invalidate the cache when you need to.

+**Cache key sharing**:

-In order to access the current keys for the `QueryClient`, you can wrap the application into the `DataSourceProvider`.
+In order to subscribe to the new additions of the keys to the `QueryClient`, you can wrap the application into the `DataSourceProvider`.

 ```tsx
 <DataSourceProvider>